LilianS77/US_Marriage/README.md

 ## Overview

 This study examines the socio-demographic determinants of non-marriage in the United States using logistic regression analysis on individual-level data.
 The find-ings highlight that individuals with lower income and education levels, particularly below a bachelor’s degree, are significantly more likely to remain unmarried.
-Additionally, gender and race also play critical roles, with men and certain racial groups, such as African Americans, showing higher unmarried rates.
+Additionally, gender and race also play important roles, with men and certain racial groups, such as African Americans, showing higher unmarried rates.
 These results underscore structural inequities and socio-economic barriers shaping marital outcomes, offering insights into broader societal patterns and potential areas for intervention.

 ## File Structure